issc29/ldap-reset-password/README.md

-## LDAP Password Selff Service Dockerfile
+## LDAP Password Self Service Dockerfile

 This repository contains the  **Dockerfile** of the [LDAP Self Service Password](http://ltb-project.org/wiki/documentation/self-service-password).
 This is based off of the apache php Dockerfile.